Let’s imagine you are developing an online store application using the Microservice architecture pattern.

 Using a database per service has the following drawbacks:

 Implementing business transactions that span multiple services is not straightforward.
 Distributed transactions are best avoided because of the CAP theorem.
 Moreover, many modern (NoSQL) databases don’t support them.
-The best solution is to use an eventually consistent, event-driven architecture.
-Services publish events when they update data.
-Other services subscribe to events and update their data in response.

 Implementing queries that join data that is now in multiple databases is challenging.
-There are various solutions:

-Application-side joins - the application performs the join rather than the database.
+API Composition - the application performs the join rather than the database.
 For example, a service (or the API gateway) could retrieve a customer and their orders by first retrieving the customer from the customer service and then querying the order service to return the customer’s most recent orders.

 Command Query Responsibility Segregation (CQRS) - maintain one or more materialized views that contain data from multiple services.
 The views are kept by services that subscribe to events that each services publishes when it updates its data.
 For example, the online store could implement a query that finds customers in a particular region and their recent orders by maintaining a view that joins customers and orders.
 The view is updated by a service that subscribes to customer and order events.